rootCircle/cpast_mono/docs/clex/CLEX_LANG_SPECS.md

 Clex is a generator language, that can generate a set of random numbers/string based on a given grammar rules.

+> [!NOTE]
-It doesn't support arithmetic, logical or any other relationship except back-references.
+> Clex currently can't and won't support arithmetic, logical or any other relationship except back-references.
+So, a few things that can be testcases that might have a relationship between the generated values can't be possibly tested using Clex.

 The AST is same for a language in all the case, while the generated string from the language will vary.

 For example: S[4,'U'] can generate "GAHS" or "JHAS" etc.